 - The site and the buildings should be located so they are compatible with the rural character and natural beauty of the town.
 For example, buildings with simple lines, in sheltered locations, are compatible with the traditional farmsteads typical of the town.
 Buildings that are hidden from view, screened by trees and topography, using roofing and siding materials that blend with the surrounding area, tend to be compatible with the natural beauty. - 2.
 Where development is proposed to be located in open fields or meadows, the site must be evaluated for agricultural significance. - 3.
 Buildings proposed to be located in agriculturally significant fields will only be allowed if located on the edge or corner of a field. - 4.
-For development proposed on agriculturally significant land, no more than 3 acres total for driveway, septic, dwelling and outbuildings may be removed from availability for agricultural use. - Suitability for septic tank systems must be shown by test results of a state certified soil tester. - 6.
-Minimum lot size for rezoning is two acres. - 7.
+For development proposed on agriculturally significant land, no more than 3 acres total for driveway, septic, dwelling and outbuildings may be removed from availability for agricultural use. - 5.
+Suitability for septic tank systems must be shown by test results of a state certified soil tester. - 6.
+Minimum lot size for rezoning is two acres.
+Parcels less than two acres existing as of January 1, 1985 may be rezoned to an appropriate zoning category. - 7.
 Building location must minimize loss of trees and grading of land. - 8.
 The natural appearance of ridges, ridgetops and ridge shoulders shall be preserved to the maximum extent possible.
 Buildings located above the shoulder of a ridge must comply with the requirements of Section 10.4, Ridgetop Protection. - 9.
 Note that Dane County Ordinance 75.19(6)(b) requires that each residential ownership parcel of less than 35 acres must front on a public road for at least 66 feet.

 When property is being divided to create multiple home sites, it is often advantageous to place them relatively close to each other.
-With appropriate screening of homes, such an arrangement can provide for shorter driveways and smaller total developed area, while preserving wider expanses of open, undeveloped land.
+Building sites should use their best efforts in providing appropriate screening of homes affording for visual separation and privacy.
+When homes are clustered, they can have sorter driveways and decrease the total development area, while preserving wide expanses of undeveloped land.